hipertracker/todomvc-cerebral2/README.md

 This project is an implementation of [TodoMVC](http://todomvc.com) in [Cerebral](http://cerebraljs.com) and [React](https://facebook.github.io/react/).
 To minimize configurations it uses [Create React App](https://github.com/facebookincubator/create-react-app).

-*Status:* the code is not finished yet.
-Stay tuned.

 ### Install

 ```